Introduction

 holdpoint update

-holdpoint evolve
+holdpoint suggest

 Scans the project filesystem, detects languages, frameworks, and tooling, then diffs the result against the current checks.yaml.
 In dry-run mode (default) it prints proposed new checks and any stale checks whose when: pattern matches zero files.
 Pass --apply to write all proposals to checks.yaml and regenerate engine files automatically.